Baby Constipation: Signs, Causes, and What Helps

 Parents often worry unnecessarily

 Parents often become concerned about infant constipation when they observe normal changes in their baby's bowel habits and behavior, which commonly occur around 2 - 6 weeks of age.
-It's around this age that the frequency of babies' bowel motions often decreases, (this being more obvious in breastfed babies).
+It's around this age that the frequency of babies' bowel motions often decreases (this being more obvious in breastfed babies).
 It is also around this age that many babies are first observed to strain when having a bowel motion or passing gas.

 Unfortunately, these changes frequently occur at a time when many babies are becoming increasingly irritable and so parents naturally assume there is a connection.
 However, in most situations changes in bowel habits have nothing to do with an infant's irritable behavior.